WHAT CAN THE CONSTRUCTION INDUSTRY IN THE SOUTHERN STATES LEARN FROM FLORIDA?

 First, wood construction should be discarded in all of these states, especially those areas near the water.
 Wood construction should be replaced with concrete block and solid concrete construction.
 There is no reason FEMA (Federal Emergency Management Agency) should allow this type of construction.
 In the case of flooding from hurricane activity, the wood walls would likely have to be replaced.
 Why should FEMA pay for that?
 In addition, wood attracts termites which concrete block does not.

-Typical Miami Construction
+Lesson Three: Typical Miami construction

 In South Florida at the top of all walls surrounding the perimeter of the house, there is a concrete tie-beam.
 This tie-beam is also reinforced with steel, poured in place, and attached to the vertical steel coming out of the grouted cells in the concrete blocks.
 Note that this vertical steel comes all the way from the foundation to the tie-beam, making the walls very solid and hard to move.